Skip to main content

 Recall Positive Times

 It’s important to recall positive times and moments of clarity when a craving arises.
 Think back on a time when you decided to avoid substances or experienced a breakthrough in your recovery.
-Reflect on the positive outcomes that came about since you started recovery, and recognize how far you’ve come in your journey.
+Reflect on the positive outcomes that came about since you started the recovery process, and recognize how far you’ve come in your journey.

 Remind Yourself of the Costs and Benefits